-It’s hard to sum up all of the things that interest me: urban history, urban planning, public space, historic preservation, public memory, cultural landscapes… If pressed, I would say that I write about the visual practices of urban planners and the consequences of these practices for cities and the people who live in them.
+It’s hard to sum up all of the things that interest me: urban history, urban planning, public space, historic preservation, cultural landscapes… If pressed, I would say that I write about the visual practices of urban planners and the consequences of these practices for cities and the people who live in them.
 This seems to be an appropriately pithy elevator speech, but it leaves out so much… Perhaps, I should just summarize what has been published so far and let the work speak for itself:

 “A Cloud Burst Erupts: Visual Rhetoric and Los Angeles’ Grand Intervention” (2016) Journal of Urban Design, Vol. 21; 6

 “Cultural Acropolis” (2015) Bunker Hill in the Rearview Mirror: The Rise, Fall and Rise Again of an Urban Neighborhood.
 Available at Amazon

 “Picturing Planning: A World Worthy of a New Yorker Cover” (2015) Journal of Architectural and Planning Research Vol. 32: 3, 199-216

 “Beauty Controlled: The Persistence of City Beautiful Planning in Los Angeles” (2014) Journal of Planning History, 13(4), 296-321.

 “Regulating Visual Blight”, “The City as Textbook”, “Tinker Toy Urbanism”, “The Politics Of Food And Culture”, “Planning A Great Civic Park” and “Finding Public Space on Private Beaches” (2012), Planning Los Angeles, David C. Sloane, Editor, APA Planners Press, Chicago.
 Available at Amazon.